twio142/searchjump.yazi/README.md

 ## It is worth noting

-- the `<Space>` key is a special key when you are in sj mode,it will toggle search regular expression that set in opt_search_patterns.
+- the `<Space>` key is a special key when you are in sj mode,it will toggle search regular expression that set in search_patterns.

 -  the re match is case insensitive whether you use uppercase or lowercase in your regular expression